 Conclusion

-Any of these is better than the coffee mug approach.
+Any of these beats the coffee mug.